StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Token-based Authentication

 Token-based authentication supports Splunk authentication tokens.
 An initial Splunk token is provided in the Splunk check configuration.
-This initial token is used the first time the check starts, it is then exchanged for a new token.
+This initial token is used the first time the check starts, it's then exchanged for a new token.
 For details on using token based authentication with Splunk, see the [Splunk documentation \(docs.splunk.com\)](https://docs.splunk.com/Documentation/Splunk/8.1.3/Security/Setupauthenticationwithtokens).

 Token-based authentication is preferred over HTTP basic authentication and will override basic authentication in case both are configured.